AnnaGerber/node-ardx/content/introduction.md

 ### Using the REPL

 Johnny-Five provides a Read-Eval-Print-Loop (REPL) that allows you type commands to control hardware interactively while your program is running.
 See the exercises for examples.

+## License

+This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License

+To view a copy of this license visit http://creativecommons.org/licenses/by-sa/3.0/

+Or send a letter to: Creative Commons<COMMA> 171 Second Street<COMMA> Suite 300<COMMA> San Francisco<COMMA> California 94105<COMMA> USA.